 Fretus a retreat offered jointly by St. Cletus Parish and St. Francis Xavier Parish for high school freshmen and sophomores.
 It is a two-night retreat that takes place in the winter, as a time to reflect on how life is going, to become closer to God and to others, and to make new friends.
 The retreat is held at a retreat center and is led by a team of adult volunteers as well as older teens who have attended the retreat in the past.

 Kairos is a retreat offered to high school juniors and seniors through the combined efforts of St. Cletus, St. Francis Xavier, and St. John of the Cross parishes.
 The retreat is offered three times each calendar year.
 Kairos is a 4-day retreat that allows you to build new friendships as well as to deepen current relationships, and to learn more about yourself and your connection with God, while having an unforgettable experience.

 Do you love to play basketball or just want to play with your Cletus friends?
 Church League Basketball exists just for you.
 For boys who are not playing for their school teams, the season takes place from November-March, with practices and games weekly.
 The season for girls takes place March-May, so even if you do play on your girls’ basketball team at school, you are still eligible for Church League.
 Parishioners must play on their own parish’s teams.

 The teen choir sings at the 5 pm Saturday mass twice monthly and rehearses on Sunday afternoons at 4 pm twice monthly.
 All teens welcome, singers and musicians!
-Contact Larry Lalonde, Director of Music.
+Contact the Music Ministry office at 708-215-5423.

 Lectors, Ushers, and Extraordinary Ministers of Communion